Sumanbitw/markSix/README.md

 # markSix
- This is the sixth project  based on minions app
+ This is minion translation app wherein language entered in English is converted to minions language.